 Fixed Cost Definition

-A fixed cost is a cost which will happen whether or not a business has any production or selling activity.
+A fixed cost is a cost which does not vary with the level of production or selling activity.
 Fixed costs are a function of the passage of time and are sometimes referred to as periodic costs for this reason.

 Fixed Cost Examples

 Suppose the rent on a production facility is 2,000 per month.
 The amount of rent paid in the month does not vary with the level of production activity.
 The factory might produce 1,000 or 5,000 units but the rent will remain fixed at 2000 per month.

 The total amount of rent paid is a function of time, it is periodic.
 For one month the rent will be 2,000, for 2 months the total rent will be 2,000 x 2 = 4,000, and so on.